collabnix/dockerlabs/solution/wordpress/README.md

 - Create an account with [DockerHub](https://hub.docker.com)
 - Open [PWD](https://labs.play-with-docker.com/) Platform on your browser
-- Click on **Add New Instance** on the left side of the screen to bring up Alpine OS instance on the right side
+- Click on "Hammer" sign near to select 3 Managers and 2 worker nodes

 ## Cloning the Repository